githubnext/eea/docs/report.md

 ## Summary

-The Extract, Edit, Apply (EEA) concept represents a new class of assists that can be used to incorporate natural language summarization and editing even when working with complex artifacts.
+The Extract, Edit, Apply (EEA) concept represents a class of assists that can be used to incorporate natural language summarization and editing even when working with complex artifacts.
 The assists are conceptually similar to chat sessions that analyze the artifacts and help the user formulate a change, but are more structured, and focus on editing rather than imperative commands.
 The approach may work best for analyses that naturally produce structured outputs, such as lists of rules, properties, or examples, where editing and augmenting these lists is natural.